Timothycannella/CourseProject/README.md

 ### 4. Reporting:
    - Development of a comprehensive final report detailing project methods, results, and recommendations.
-   - Creation of a presentation to effectively communicate our findings.

 ## Progress Overview

 - **Completed Tasks:**
   - Data collection, system design, and initial development phases.
   - Successful completion of quantitative and qualitative evaluations.
+  - Finalization of the comprehensive project report.
 - **Current Focus:**
-  - Finalizing the comprehensive project report.
-  - Preparing the project presentation.
+  - The project has now reached completion with all major tasks concluded.

 ## Repository Structure

 - `build_vectors.ipynb`: Python notebook for converting questions to embedded vectors.
 - `generative_search.ipynb`: Python notebook for the Generative Search system.
+- `generative_search_development_evaluation.ipynb`: Notebook detailing the development process and evaluation of the Generative Search system.
 - `Qualitative_Evaluation.csv`: Results of the qualitative evaluation.
 - `Quantitative_Evaluation.csv`: Results of the quantitative evaluation.
 - `TIS_Q&A.csv`, `TIS_Embedded_Q&A.csv`: Datasets used for the project.
 - `TIS_Transcript Scraping.txt`: Transcript data from the "CS 410 Text Information Systems" course.
+- `Final Project Report.pdf`: Comprehensive final report of the project.

 **Note:** To run `generative_search.ipynb` in Google Colab, select: Runtime -> Change runtime type -> T4 GPU.

 ## Conclusion

 Our team has successfully developed the Generative Search system, achieving our project objectives and demonstrating significant advancements in information retrieval.
-With the project nearing completion, our focus is now on finalizing the report and presentation to share our findings and contributions to the field.
+With the project now complete, we have documented our journey, challenges, and findings in the final report, showcasing our contributions to the field.

 [GitHub Repository Link](https://github.com/tamimuiuc/CourseProject)